BKWLD/craft-webhook-scheduler/README.md

 2. Then tell Composer to load the plugin:

-        composer require bukwild/craft-entries-scheduler
+        composer require bkwld/craft-webhook-scheduler

 3. Add to Crontab:

 ```
-* * * * * /usr/bin/php /path-to-project/clifbar/craft-cms/craft craft-entries-scheduler/default
+* * * * * /usr/bin/php /path-to-project/clifbar/craft-cms/craft craft-webhook-scheduler/default
 ```

-4. In the Control Panel, go to Settings → Plugins and click the “Install” button for craft-entries-scheduler.
+4. In the Control Panel, go to Settings → Plugins and click the “Install” button for craft-webhook-scheduler.

-## Configuring craft-entries-scheduler
+## Configuring craft-webhook-scheduler

-Add Webhooks to the corresponding Site in /admin/craft-entries-scheduler
+Add Webhooks to the corresponding Site in /admin/craft-webhook-scheduler

 Brought to you by [Bukwild](https://bukwild.com)